 Online Horse Betting: How to Start, What Bets to Place

-In the US, the betting system is similar to the most popular bets: the win, place (horse finishes first or second) and the show (horse finishes first second or third).
+In the US, the betting system is similar to the most popular bets: the win, place (horse finishes first or second), and the show (horse finishes first, second or third).

 You can also try a forecast or exacta where you pick the horses to finish first and second, a reverse forecast or simple quinella where you pick horses to finish first or second in either order – stake is double the cost of a straight forecast – or a trifecta where you pick the horses you think will finish first, second and third.
 You can also try a superfecta bet, more common in North America, where you pick the first four horses to finish in the correct sequence.

 There are also a number of combination bets where you try to pick winners or horses that place in a number of different races.
 The Yankee is a popular one in the UK – four selections consisting of 11 bets: six doubles, four trebles, and a fourfold accumulator – where two must win, or place if it’s an each-way Yankee, to get a return.
-A £1/$1 win Yankee costs £11/$11, based on the 11 bets, and it is believed to have been named after a World War Two American soldier that placed a small bet in the UK while on service and due to the multiple roll-overs won back hundreds of thousands of pounds.
+A $1 win Yankee costs $11, based on the 11 bets, and it is believed to have been named after a World War Two American soldier that placed a small bet in the UK while on service and, due to the multiple roll-overs won back hundreds of thousands of pounds.

 How to engage in online horse betting if you are new to this:

 - If you made the right predictions and won the bet, your winnings are credited to your betting account after the event ends.

 Picking Your Horse Racing Bets

-When you make your selection, always remember the term horses for courses – check your selection’s form on the track, form at the distance being run, and don’t forget the jockey’s form.
-The more you know the better your chances of winning the bet on horse races online, and while there’ll always be a shock in the sport, the more research you do the less chance you’ll have of picking the wrong horse.
+When you make your selection, always remember the term horses for courses – check your selection’s form on the track, form at a distance being run, and don’t forget the jockey’s form.
+The more you know, the better your chances of winning the bet on horse races online, and while there’ll always be a shock in the sport, the more research you do, the less chance you’ll have of picking the wrong horse.

+Information is your key to gambling success, so use horse betting websites such as Racing Post and Sporting Life in the UK and Ireland for in-depth analysis of the form and to get the views of the tipsters, with BloodHorse and drf.com offering a similar horse wagering service in the US.
+When you’ve picked your horse, oddschecker will save you the time of going through all the gambling websites to find the best odds for your selection, and they’ll direct you to the sites you need.
 Learn how to find the best and free horse betting picks and predictions provided by top racing handicappers.

-Information is your key to gambling success so use horse betting websites such as Racing Post and Sporting Life in the UK and Ireland for in-depth analysis of the form and to get the views of the tipsters, with BloodHorse and drf.com offering a similar horse wagering service in the US.
-When you’ve picked your horse, oddschecker will save you the time of going through all the gambling websites to find the best odds for your selection, and they’ll direct you to sites you need.

 Horse Competitions & Racing Events

 There are four primary horse race types – flat racing, steeplechasing, harness racing, and endurance.
-Horse races are divided into categories in a bid to make them more competitive, ranging from a maiden for horses who haven’t won a race, right up to pattern races like the Derby and other Group One events – also known as stakes races in the US.
+Horse races are divided into categories in a bid to make them more competitive, ranging from a maiden for horses who haven’t won a race right up to pattern races like the Derby and other Group One events – also known as stakes races in the US.

 The vast majority of the horses competing are thoroughbreds – bred from a pure breed sire (father) and dam (mother) – and they can be traced back to a handful of horses such as Godolphin, an Arabian breed from the 18th century.

 Flat races are where runners race over a set distance on either turf, dirt or synthetic track.
-They are run most days in both the UK and Ireland, and in the USA.
-The pinnacle of flat racing are the classics, open to three-year-olds, with three in the US making up the Triple Crown – the Kentucky Derby, the Preakness Stakes and the Breeders Cup – and the dream of all trainers is a thoroughbred that can win all three.
+They are run most days in both the UK and Ireland, and in the US.
+The pinnacle of flat racing are the classics, open to three-year-olds, with three in the US making up the Triple Crown – the Kentucky Derby, the Preakness Stakes, and the Breeders Cup – and the dream of all trainers is a thoroughbred that can win all three.
 The last horse to do this was Justify in 2018.